mgalgs/gnome-shell-system-monitor-next-applet/README.md

 to enable extensions using the Gnome Extensions app inside your nested session.

+You might also want to enable and capture debug logs from the Wayland session or alter the nested session screen size, which you can do with environment variables like so:

+    G_MESSAGES_DEBUG=all MUTTER_DEBUG_DUMMY_MODE_SPECS=1366x768 dbus-run-session -- gnome-shell --nested --wayland |& tee /tmp/logs.txt

 #### Translation

 If we do not have the translation for your language and you want to translate it by yourself, please make a fork, add your `po/<YOUR_LANG>/system-monitor-applet.po` file, and make a pull request.